 Sensitive skin: myth or reality?

 In Europe, the United States and Japan more than half the population reports suffering from sensitive skin.
 That fact alone warrants a better understanding of this condition, how to diagnose it, evaluate it, and treat it.
-Alchimie Forever's heritage makes this topic particularly near and dear to my heart, as our origin was in post-procedure skin care, meaning the treatment of sensitized skin.
+Our heritage makes this topic particularly relevant, as our origin was in post-procedure skin care, meaning the treatment of sensitized skin.

 Men or women?

-We women are more sensitive than men overall, that is common knowledge... and as a result, we typically report sensitive skin more often than men do.
-While this was previously thought to be due to the fact that our epidermis is slightly thinner than that of men, and due to specific hormonal differences, recent objective testing has found that sensitive skin is just as prevalent for men as it is for women.
+Women are more sensitive than men overall, and as a result, typically report sensitive skin more often than men do.
+While this was previously thought to be due to the fact that our epidermis is slightly thinner than that of men, and due to specific hormonal differences, recent testing has found that sensitive skin is just as prevalent for men as it is for women.

 What is sensitive skin?

-We can define sensitive skin as a hyper reactive response of the skin to an external source that results in inflammation.
+Sensitive skin is defined as a hyper reactive response of the skin to an external source that results in inflammation.
 The source of irritation can be environmental conditions, cleaning products, personal care products, clothing, or anything that comes in contact with the skin.
 The symptoms concerned are often one or a combination of the following sensations: itching, burning, erythema (redness), tingling, flaking (scaling), tightness, and dryness.

 Causes of Sensitive Skin